Hadron masses from a Kaluza-Klein like Model: Calculation of the model's constants

-, which is written as the constant $N$ multiplied by $c^2$ and the excitation number squared.
-The details can be found in appendix (8.4.2).
-In combination with the other quarks, the magnetic fields must first be combined in order to calculate the magnetic energy of a meson or baryon.
-The meaning of the symbols is $\vec{B}$: magnetic field, $o$; excitation number of quark one; $n$: excitation number of quark two; and $m$: particle mass as given in equations (77) to (80).
-The mass contributions due to magnetism for mesons and baryons differ.
-For mesons, it can be stated as
+The details can be found in appendix 8.4.
+In combination with the other quarks, the fields must first be combined in order to calculate the energy of a meson or baryon.
+The meaning of the symbols is $\vec{B_{i}}$: fields, $o_{i}$; excitation numbers of quark one; $n_{i}$; excitation numbers of quark two.
+The mass contributions for mesons and baryons differ.